strudel-science/strudel-kit/strudel-cli/CONFIGS.md

 {
   // Name of the task flow to use as the directory and package name.
   "taskflowName": "my-taskflow",
-  "content": {
   // Title to display on the task flow page.
   "pageTitle": "Compare Data App",
   // Description to display on the task flow page.
   "pageDescription": "Description of this app section",
+  // Name of the data file to use for the main table and filters "dataSource": "my_data.json",
+  // The property in the dataset that acts as the unique id for each row "dataIdField": "id",
+  // JSON definitions for configurable page elements "definitions": {
-    // List of columns to display in the table "columns": [
+    // List of columns to display in the main table "mainColumns": [
       {
         // Property name for this column in the data "field": "first_field",